unegma/aws-api-backend/aws/SendMessage/README.md

 todo Remember to add install and upload paths to top level package.json

+todo figure out what is going on with environment.json tidy up so do things in order find the articles which you read previously add the links to the articles in here try the example with account id again for creating rest api

 ---

 # Examples using jq for pulling values from json